Certificate In Entrepreneurship

 In order to record your participation, send a 2-paragraph (300-500 words) email to [email protected] after each of the three events: use the first paragraph to summarize the event, and the second paragraph to show how it has improved your knowledge of entrepreneurship.

-3. Write a 3- to 5-page reflection paper on one of the following topics, relating it to the course and events you have attended:
+3. EITHER attend the JCU Weekend of Startups OR write a 3- to 5-page reflection paper on one of the following topics, relating it to the course and events you have attended:

 OPTION 1: Compare and contrast the entrepreneurial fabric in two counties (e.g. Italy